nonken/nikolaionken.com/_posts/a-little-gesture-to-get-customer-support-right.md

 ## Support done right and wrong

-I want to show you two concrete personal examples of where I saw large corporations shine and fail:
+I want to show you two concrete personal examples of where I saw large corporations shine and fall:

 ### 1. A support team with mandate to fix problems and getting things done